 Deciphering the Operational Site Visit: Legal Requirements and Practical Tips for a Successful Compliance Assessment

 As in the past, HRSA maintains an expectation of 100% ongoing compliance with the Health Center Program Requirements – both in your documentation and your daily operations.
 Is your health center prepared to meet this challenge?
-Have you reviewed the most recent HRSA guidance and assessment processes with an eye towards shoring up your own operations and establishing your HRSA compliance work plan?
+Have you reviewed the most recent HRSA guidance and assessment processes with an eye toward shoring up your own operations and establishing your HRSA compliance work plan?
 For example,

 - Is your Form 5A up to date, based on HRSA’s definitions for services and modes of delivery?